Ericsson/codechecker_bazel/README.md

 ```

 You can find the analysis results in the `bazel-bin/` folder similarly to [`codechecker_test()`](README.md#standard-codechecker-invocation-codechecker_test),
 only without the `codechecker-files` directory.
-You can also parse/store similarly:
+In simple cases, the results directory can be found and parsed as follows:

 ```bash
 CodeChecker parse bazel-bin/your_code_checker_rule_name/data